viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 {{% /tab %}}
 {{< /tabs >}}

-Once the Motion service can be accessed, some familiar features become available.
+Once the Motion Service can be accessed, some familiar features become available.
 The Motion service has a method that can get the Pose of a component relative to a **reference frame**.
-In the tutorial where we interacted with an Arm component, the `EndPosition` method was what we used to determine the Pose of the end effector of `myArm`.
+In the tutorial where we interacted with an arm component, we used the `EndPosition` method to determine the pose of the end effector of `myArm`.
-The `GetPose` method provided by the Motion service serves a similar function to `EndPosition`, but allows for querying of Pose data with respect to other elements of the robot (such as another component or the robot's fixed "world" frame).
+The `GetPose` method provided by the Motion Service serves a similar function to `EndPosition`, but allows for querying of pose data with respect to other elements of the robot (such as another component or the robot's fixed "world" frame).

 {{< tabs >}}
 {{% tab name="Python" %}}